Ruby Bassett1,2,3

 The Report adopted by the conference of the state of the country gave no uncertain expression of sentiment.
 Assuming the position dictated by the most lofty patriotism, she pledged the country an unwavering support until the flag of the Commonwealth should again wave in peaceful triumph over the entire land.
 Recognizing human freedom as the issue in the conflict, she deemed it alike the duty of the citizen and the Christian to prosecute the war.

-At this Conference the death of Rev. Jonathan M. Snow was announced, and his abituary placed upon the Minutes.
+At this Conference the death of Rev. Jonathan M. Snow was announced, and his obituary placed upon the Minutes.
 Brother Snow, after spending a short time in Racine, entered the Illinois Conference in 1838.
 His appointments were Elgin, Princeton, Mount Morris, Geneva, Washington, Sylvania, Troy, Janesville, Mineral Point and Madison.
 At the close of his labors at Madison, in 1852, he retired from the active work, but in 1859, he was re-admitted and granted a superannuated relation.
 Brother Snow was a decisive man, earnest, energetic and persevering.
-He performed his full share of pioneer work, and deserves an honorable mention among the Fathers of the Conference.10
+He performed his full share of pioneer work, and deserves an honorable mention among the Fathers of the Conference.12

 Jonathan Marcus Snow was an itinerant preacher.
-He moved about a great deal, witnessed by the birth places of his nine children - one in Vermont, seven in different Wisconsin cities, and the last one in Chicago.9
+He moved about a great deal, witnessed by the birth places of his nine children - one in Vermont, seven in different Wisconsin cities, and the last one in Chicago.11

 From the book "Thirty Years in the Itinerancy, by Rev. W.G.
 Miller D.D.I.L.